Questions about Form 1098-T?

 Why did I receive a 1098-T and what am I supposed to do with it?

 In January of each year, Heartland/ECSI provides an IRS Form 1098-T to all students who had qualified tuition and other related educational expenses billed to them during the previous calendar year.
 This form is informational only and should not be considered as tax opinion or advice.
 It serves to alert students that they may be eligible for federal income tax education credits.
 Receipt of Form 1098-T does not indicate eligibility for the tax credit.
-NOTE: It is up to each taxpayer to determine eligibility for the credits and how to calculate them.
+NOTE: It is up to each taxpayer to determine eligibility for the credits.

 Did you send a copy of this form to the IRS?

 Yes.
-Section 6050S of the Internal Revenue Code, as enacted by the Taxpayer Relief Act of 1997, requires institutions to file information returns to assist taxpayers and the Internal Revenue Service in determining eligibility for the Hope and Lifetime Learning education tax credits.
-Forms are mailed at the end of January of each year for the previous tax year.
+Section 6050S of the Internal Revenue Code, as enacted by the Taxpayer Relief Act of 1997, requires institutions to file information returns to assist taxpayers and the Internal Revenue Service in determining eligibility for education deductions or credits.

 What educational expenses are considered as qualified tuition and related expenses?